s-tikhomirov/s-tikhomirov.github.io/_posts/2022-01-03-lightning-probing-2.md

 The total number of coins in a channel is called its _capacity_, and the number of coins currently owned by Alice and Bob are their respective _balances_.
 The two balances sum up to the capacity, so we can infer one balance from the other.
 We define the _channel_ balance to be the balance of the node with alphabetically smaller name (in this example, that would be "Alice").
 We refer to a pair of adjacent nodes together with all channels that they share as a _hop_.

 Alice doesn't have to establish a direct channel to Charlie to send him payments.
 Instead, she can use a multi-hop path (in this example, via Bob).
 Multi-hop payments work as follows.
 Alice offers Bob one coin under the condition that he forwards one coin to Charlie.
-Bob forwards the coin to Charlie, who uses the payment secret known only to him to redeem the coin.
+Bob forwards one coin to Charlie, who uses the payment secret known only to him to redeem the coin.
 Bob can then use the same secret to redeem the coin from Alice.
 Hence, one coin has effectively moved from Alice to Charlie.

 The key issue with this process is that Alice doesn't know in advance whether Bob has sufficient balance in the channel towards Charlie.
 If Alice tries to send another coin along the same path, the payment would fail.
 Therefore, Lightning follows the trial-and-error approach.
 The sender may have to make several payment attempts until one of them succeeds.